Inc21/velotronix-PP5/README.md

 - All user-uploaded content will be automatically converted to .webp format to save space and bandwidth using [Django-resized](https://pypi.org/project/django-resized/).

 ![Django messages](/static/images/readme_images/existing_features/messages.png)

+**Screenshots and description of existing features are available below in collapsed sections.**

 ### Header